Baghery/ABPR22/README.md

     <a href="https://deps.rs/repo/github/arkworks-rs/groth16"><img src="https://deps.rs/repo/github/arkworks-rs/groth16/status.svg"></a>
 </p>

 The arkworks ecosystem consist of Rust libraries for designing and working with __zero knowledge succinct non-interactive arguments (zkSNARKs)__.
-This repository contains an efficient implementation of the (strong) simulation extractable zk-SNARKs proposed in [[BPR20]](https://eprint.iacr.org/2020/1306).
+This repository contains an efficient implementation of the RO-based simulation extractable zk-SNARK presented in Section 4 of [[BPR20b]](https://eprint.iacr.org/2020/1306) which is the extended version of the paper [[BPR20a]](https://link.springer.com/chapter/10.1007/978-3-030-65411-5_22) published in CANS20 paper.
+The imlementations is done by Oussama Amine (University of Oslo) and Karim Baghery (KU Leuven).

 This library is released under the MIT License and the Apache v2 License (see [License](#license)).